-Everyone should have access to quality, affordable health care.
-I’m fed up with politicians in Washington playing games with our health care.
-I’ll always put southern New Mexicans first — that means taking on the pharmaceutical companies to lower the cost of prescription drugs, standing up for our veterans by working to fix the VA, and protecting and strengthening Medicare.
+Everyone should have access to quality, affordable healthcare.
+I’ll always put southern New Mexicans first — and that’s exactly what I’ve done in Congress, taking on the pharmaceutical companies to lower the cost of prescription drugs, standing up for our veterans by working to fix the VA, and protecting and strengthening Medicare.

 Quality education will allow us to break the cycle of poverty and enhance our communities.
-As a product of Las Cruces Public Schools and the daughter of a teacher and National Education Association member, I will be a strong advocate for public education and will fight to ensure that every student—regardless of income, location, or background—has access to an excellent education.
+As a product of Las Cruces Public Schools and the daughter of a teacher and National Education Association member, I will always be a strong advocate for public education and will keep fighting to ensure that every student—regardless of income, location, or background—has access to an excellent education.

-In Congress, I will work to level the playing field.
-In southern New Mexico, we have some unique challenges in providing strong public education to our rural and diverse communities.
+In Congress, I’m working to level the playing field because in southern New Mexico we face some unique challenges in providing strong public education to our rural and diverse communities.
 These unique challenges need targeted solutions.
-That’s why I’ll fight for increased funding for our public schools so that all students have access to the tools and technology they need to succeed in school and in life.
-I’ll work to increase funding for English language learning programs.
-I’ll advocate for better pay for teachers so we can retain and attract the best educators to guide our children, and I’ll push to reduce class sizes so every child has the chance to learn.
+That’s why I’ve worked to address critical physical and digital infrastructure needs in our public education system by supporting measures that would invest in new schools to replace outdated ones and build out our broadband network bridging the digital divide.
+It’s also why I’ve fought to protect mandatory funding for Hispanic serving institutions (HIS) as well as to broaden the applicability of Pell grants so that they can be used for vocational training programs.
+Moving forward, I’ll continue to work to advocate for more federal investments so states can increase pay for teachers and reduce class sizes so every child has the chance to learn.
 Finally, I’ll invest in early childhood education and work toward universal access to Pre-K for all New Mexican families.